Wehmeyer100/CoI.Mod.Better/README.md

 # Install
 Download this file: https://github.com/Wehmeyer100/CoI.Mod.Better/releases/tag/0.2.2

-1. Open your documents folder.
+1. Open your "C:\Users\#COMPUTER_USERNAME#\AppData\Roaming\" folder.
 Here you should find the "Captain Of Industry" folder.

 2. Is the "Mods" folder present?
 If not, just create a new one with the name "Mods".

-3. Copy the folder "CoI.Mod.Better"(Unzip CoI.Mod.Better.zip) and paste it into the "Documents\Captain Of Industry\Mods" folder.
+3. Copy the folder "CoI.Mod.Better"(Unzip CoI.Mod.Better.zip) and paste it into the "Captain Of Industry\Mods" folder.
 The folder name must be exact "CoI.Mod.Better"!

 4. Start a new game!